clarkedarkmatter/carrieforky-0d637/content/pages/index.md

         self:
           textAlign: left
     text: >
-      Hi.
-I'm Carrie Sanders McKeehan.

-      I love my hometown of Louisville and I have had a heart for serving our
+      Carrie Sanders McKeehan loves her hometown of Louisville and has the heart for serving others.

-      community for decades.

       Carrie truly cares about every individual in our community and knows that ugly partisan fighting never helps anyone.
+Carrie cares about solutions.

-      Carrie Sanders McKeehan will get better legislative results and better representation in Frankfort than the incumbent.
+      Carrie can easily achieve better legislative results than her incumbent opponent has and better represent the diverse community in District 41.
     actions:
       - type: Button
         label: Join My Team